YeshwantBhat/GettingCleaningData/CodeBook.md

 The subject variable has been obtained by combining it from the training and test data.
 The test data has information for  9 volunteers.
 The training data has information for 21 volunteers.

+### Activity Description
+ACTIVITY
+1

+List of activities performed by the subject wearing a smartphone (Samsung Galaxy S II) on the waist.

+1 WALKING

+2 WALKING_UPSTAIRS

+3 WALKING_DOWNSTAIRS

+4 SITTING

+5 STANDING

+6 LAYING

+The activity variable has been transformed from integer numbers (1 to 6) to factors(labels). activity_labels.txt provided the necessary mapping between the numbers and the labels.

+Each subject has performed the activities at different interval of times.